 "I've practised Aikido for over 30 years, becoming a third dan black belt in 1998.
 These days, I don't get to the dojo as much as I used to, but I still try to practise Aikido once a week.
 I love the flow and sheer fun of Aikido - even when there are two people trying to attack you!"

 If you want to contact James Scouller about anything to do with The Three Levels of Leadership, click this Contact link (or click the Contact link at the bottom right of this page) and write a message, your name and email address.

 James Scouller’s executive coaching practice, The Scouller Partnership, offers coaching for leaders.
-If you want to know more about The Scouller Partnership or talk to james Scouller about coaching, you can click this link: www.thescoullerpartnership.co.uk, which will show you his email address.
+If you want to know more about The Scouller Partnership or talk to James Scouller about coaching, you can click this link: www.thescoullerpartnership.co.uk, which will show you his email address and phone number.